-This perform SHOWMANSHIP & GROOMING ance class shall be judged strictly on the contestant's ability to fit to be judged.
-Appearance of VSE 40 points Α Condition &Thriftiness (15 points) В Grooming 1.
+SHOWMANSHIP & GROOMING SCORE CARD This performance class shall be judged strictly on the contestant's ability to fit and show in a halter class.
+The horse's conformation is not to be judged.
+40 points Appearance of VSE Condition &Thriftiness (15 points) В Grooming (15 points) 1.
 Hair coat clean, well brushed 2.
 Mane, tail, foretop free of tangles & clean.
-3. Hoofs trimmed properly and clean (15 points) С Trimming If showing Miniature in full coat, inside of ears, long hairs on jaw, legs, and pasterns should be clipped (5 points) D Tack 1.
+3. Hoofs trimmed properly and clean (5 points) If showing Miniature in full coat, inside of ears, long hairs on jaw, legs, and pasterns should be clipped D (5 points) 1.
 Tack should be neat, clean & in good repair.
-(5 points) Appearance of Exhibitor 10 points A Clothes & person - neat & clean (5 points) В Suitable clothes Showing Horse in the Ring 50 points A Leading 1.
+10 points Appearance of Exhibitor Α Clothes & person - neat & clean (5 points) В Suitable clothes Showing Horse in the Ring 50 points Α (15 points) Leading 1.
 Enter ring leading VSE at an alert walk in counterclockwise direction unless otherwise directed by the judge.
 Walk on the animal's left side, holding the lead shank in right hand, near halter.
 Remaining portion of lead is held neatly & safely in left hand.
 A tightly coiled, rolled or folded lead shank will be considered a fault.
 Animals should lead readily at the walk or trot.
 2. After the judge has lined up the class, he/she may call on each exhibitor to move individually.
 When moving the VSE, be sure the judge gets a clear, unobstructed view of the VSE's action.
 Allow the VSE sufficient lead so it can move freely in a straight line.
 Lead from the left side of the animal.
-To turn, stop & turn to the right around the VSE.
-(15 points) В Posing 1.
+To turn, stop & turn to the right around the VSE. В Posing (15 points) 1.
 When posing, stand toward the front, facing the VSE, but not directly in front, and always in a position where you can see the judge.
 2. Pose VSE with its feet squarely under the body.
 Do most of the showing with the lead shank.
 Never kick a VSE's leg into position.
 3. Do not crowd the exhibitor next to you when lined up side-by-side or in front of you when head-to-tail.
 4. When the judge is observing other VSE's, let your VSE stand if posed reasonably well.
-5. Be natural; over-showing, undue fussing & maneuvering are objectionable.
-(15 points) С Poise, Alertness & Merits 1.
+5. Be natural; over-showing, undue fussing & maneuvering are objectionable. С Poise, Alertness & Merits (20 points) 1.
 Keep alert & be aware of the judge at all times.
 Don't be distracted by persons or things outside of the ring.
 2. Show your VSE at all times, not yourself.
 3. Respond quickly to requests from the judge & officials.
 4. Be courteous & sportsmanlike at all times.
 5. Quickly recognize & correct faults of your horse.

 6. Keep showing until the entire class has been placed & excused from the ring.
-(20 points)